sdsc/llvm-roll/README.md

 `ROLLCOMPILER` variable; any Python modulefile name may be used as the value of the `ROLLPY` variable.
 The default values are "gnu" and "python".

+NOTE: this roll presently builds successfully only using the gnu compiler.

 ## Installation